Emotional Intelligence — The Secret to Sharpening Your Social Skills

 How to Apply Emotional Intelligence

-The process of combining EI competencies to develop leadership traits works on any number of social skills such as time-management, delegation, and team-building.
+The process of combining EQ competencies to develop leadership traits works on any number of social skills such as time-management, delegation, and team-building.
 If you’re starting to understand the correlation between these components and success, then naturally, the next question becomes, “How do I develop my Emotional Intelligence?”

 Thankfully, emotional intelligence is a trainable skill; and something you can develop with time, patience, and practice.